The first thing I saw was the sign.

 Originally named Stalin City after the Russians took over Romania in the 1940’s, Brasov’s mountain used to be home to several dozen Christmas trees arranged to spell out Stalin’s name.
 Stalin City officially became Brasov once more in 1960 and the trees were quickly chopped down, replaced with the current incarnation.

 These days, Brasov, much like its Hollywood counterpart, is one the country’s busiest tourist locations.
 We missed our original train because, for the first time since starting our Interrail adventure, it was completely full-up!

 The reason for this popularity is in part due to Brasov’s central location.
 Brasov is ideally placed to explore the famous Bran Castle and Rasnov Fortress, as well as the wider attractions in Transylvania.
-After a day of running up hills and eating pork in Rasnov, I was ready to spend some time exploring Brasov.
+After a day spent exploring Rasnov, I was ready to spend some time exploring Brasov.